codecop/distributed-monolith/shared-h2/readme.md

 Or you can run it from your IDE.

+H2 is listening on `tcp://localhost:9095`.
-You can then access web console UI here: http://localhost:8085/
+You can then access its web console UI here: http://localhost:8085/